Last Updated: 04 July 2020

 Honey is the tasty reward you get for being a beekeeper.
 Just like many creative processes, the honey produced by your bees can sometimes feel like your very own artwork!
 Well, not really, but you get the idea…

-Harvesting the honey is the high point of beekeeping.
+The extraction of honey is the high point of beekeeping.
 It’s not difficult to know when it’s time for the harvest.
-When you looking in one of your hives supers and notice that there is wax caps covering the honeycombs, then it’s time.
+When you looking in one of your hives supers and notice that there are wax caps covering the honeycombs, then it’s time.

 Before you begin the harvest, you must determine if the hive is ready to be harvested.
 To know when the time is right, ask yourself the below questions: